 Today, the way we work, collaborate and communicate within the work team has changed.
-Hybrid work is a fact and it is key to make friends with digital tools that facilitate and improve productivity between business users.
-Have the applications G Suite (now Google Workspace) allows you to improve the efficiency of your company regardless of whether your employees work from the office or choose telecommuting, since you have the possibility of storing all your cloud documents without worrying about losing data.
+Hybrid work is a fact and it is key to befriend digital tools that facilitate and improve productivity among employees. business users.
+Have the applications G Suite (now Google Workspace) allows you to improve the efficiency of your company regardless of whether your employees work from the office or choose to telework, since you have the possibility of storing all your cloud documents without worrying about losing data.

 Which one should I use in my company Google File stream or Google Drive?

 The reality is that both tools are complementary and key to use in companies.
 If we talk about google drive we refer to streaming storage, without downloading documents and folders to your computer.

 So Drive integrates with all your files—documents, spreadsheets, or presentations—so your team can create, share, and collaborate efficiently in real time—no need to migrate from current tools.
 In the case of Google Drive File Stream there is no longer any need to download the files to the computer in order to work with them.
 In other words, if a user wants to work with Google Docs or Sheets, for example, they will not have to download the file to the computer, edit it and then upload it back to the cloud, since with File Stream it can be opened in the cloud and edited directly there.

 What are the benefits of switching from Google Drive to Google File Stream?

 File Stream it is one of the best options for those companies that work with desktop applications and heavy files.
 In uCloudStore, Google Premier Partner, we recommend companies that have the services of Google Workspace who value the option of using File Stream, Google Drive for computers.
 It is an excellent option if:

 - Your company is dedicated to marketing, design or architecture, so you use many desktop applications, such as Adobe Photoshop or any of the Adobe Creative Cloud suite, with very heavy documents and that they cannot be open or edit from Drive.